 Before I wrap up, I just wanted to praise a couple of illustrations in particular.
 While I unfortunately didn’t think much of a few of the more environmental illustrations, I found the landscapes featuring the Diplodocus and the Pteranodon quite arresting.
 Both of them vaguely remind me of Mark Witton’s paleoart (very high praise if you’re not familiar with him).
 The Diplodocus in particular is a fantastic illustration of the seemingly paradoxical point he made in his discussion of paleoart featuring Dreadnoughtus.
 In a somewhat counter-intuitive nutshell, the further away an artist places a sauropod from the viewer, the better they can emphasize the dinosaur’s size.
 Without getting too detailed, the various distances of the animals in this scene along with the placement of trees and mountains all work together to clearly drive home the emphatic message: “This is a big honkin’ animal!!!”

 I also rather enjoyed the Pteranodon scene; the sudden change in the book’s orientation already makes this scene feel rather dynamic, and creates a strong vertical component to the scene.
 This is quite fitting for an animal that spent its life at the intersection of sky and sea, and a nice depiction of Pteranodon’s likely habit of diving for fish also demonstrates this sense of dual worlds.
 It’s a behavior one doesn’t often see depicted; indeed, many people express surprise at the idea that pterosaurs could even swim at all, despite the diet of fish so many of them relied on.
 Kudos for including an obscure plesiosaur in the form of Albertonectes, too!
+This particular species actually happens to also star in the title role of another children’s book I’ve review, The Plesiosaur’s Neck!
+I recommend giving that one a look as well.

 All in all, despite a few missteps, I really enjoyed Lifesize Dinosaurs!
 It’s easily the best book out there in the “lifesize” genre that I’ve seen, and it appeals to kids of all ages.
 I definitely recommend it to any dinosaur lovers out there, especially those with an interest in books that break the usual mold in children’s dinosaur literature.
 A big thank you once again to Melissa!
 You can follow here social media updates on Instagram and Facebook, and be sure to browse Melissa’s Book Boutique’s online storefront for more titles!
 I don’t know about you, but I’ve got my eye on 100 Pterosaurs to Fold and Fly…